 Hailed as "a great writer and a terrific trumpet player" by legendary songwriter Burt Bacharach, and considered by many to be one of the brightest young musical minds, Tony Glausi is establishing his voice in the music industry as an award-winning, internationally recognized trumpeter, keyboardist, composer, arranger, and producer with a distinct story to tell.

-Among other accolades, Tony won 1st prize in the 2017 Carmine Caruso International Jazz Solo Competition, 1st prize in the jazz division of the National Trumpet Competition in March of 2014 and took 1st prize in the jazz division of the International Trumpet Competition at the ITG conference in June of 2017.
+Among other accolades, Tony won 1st prize in the 2017 Carmine Caruso International Jazz Solo Competition, 1st prize in the jazz division of the 2017 ITG International Trumpet Competition, and 1st prize in the jazz division of the 2014 National Trumpet Competition.
 Tony has been recognized in two separate issues of Downbeat Jazz & Blues Magazine for outstanding improvised solos and compositions.
-He was the sole recipient of the 2016-17 Laurie Frink Career Grant, a substantial monetary award given every other year to a young brass player in honor of Laurie’s legacy as an incomparably inspiring pedagogue, mentor, and friend.
+He was the sole recipient of the 2016-17 Laurie Frink Career Grant, an award given every other year to a young brass player in honor of Laurie’s legacy as an incomparably inspiring pedagogue, mentor, and friend.
 Tony has also had the unique privilege of engaging in private studies with Wynton Marsalis, one of his greatest heroes and influences.

 Tony Glausi grew up in a musical family—his mother and all four of his grandparents were professional musicians in varying capacities—and was exposed to music of all genres, developing an affinity for gospel hymns, classical music, jazz, R&B, hip-hop, and everything else in the Black American Music tradition.
 At a very young age he taught himself to play his favorite melodies on the piano by ear and later mastered these abilities through advanced studies in piano performance and theory.
 A trumpeter and composer by the age of ten, it was later in high school when Tony began to focus on jazz and improvisation.